yihui/yihui.org/content/en/2018-07-27-quietly-struggling.md

 slug: quietly-struggling
 ---

 Recently I was kind of amused by two instances of quiet yet long-time struggles with software.
-Struggles are not inherently amusing,^[Not sure if there is an equivalent version in the western culture, but we sometimes joke in Chinese: "What made you so unhappy?
-Come on!
-Tell us, to make us happy."
-Again, this is only a joke.
-We are not really that evil.] but when you discover that you are not the only one struggling with a problem, [you may feel relieved](https://twitter.com/darokun/status/1062618033078915078) and even amused (phew, I'm probably not totally an idiot).
+Struggles are not inherently amusing,[^1] but when you discover that you are not the only one struggling with a problem, [you may feel relieved](https://twitter.com/darokun/status/1062618033078915078) and even amused (phew, I'm probably not totally an idiot).

 ## rJava